A Statistical Test for Comparing the Linkage and Admixture Model Based on Central Limit Theorems: Discussion

 The theoretical results can be applied in several ways, for example in marker selection, similar to \cite{pfaff2004information}, who proposed using CLTs for the Admixture Model.
 Marker selection remains a widely studied topic \citep{phillips2014,kidd2014,xavier2022,xavier2020development,pfaffelhuber2020,resutik2023,phillips2019maplex,kosoy2009ancestry}, and the presented results can contribute to assessing the quality of a marker set.
 Furthermore, the CLT represents the first published approach to quantify the uncertainty of the MLE in the Linkage Model.

-Arguably, the most important application of the CLT is that they provide a theoretical foundation for a statistical test to compare the Linkage Model with the Admixture Model.
+Arguably, the most important application of the CLT is that it provides a theoretical foundation for a statistical test to compare the Linkage Model with the Admixture Model.
 This test helps determine which model better fits a given dataset.
-To my knowledge, this is the first data-based model selection method for the Linkage Model, as recommended by \cite{anderson2004model}.
+To my knowledge, this is the first data-based model selection method for the Linkage Model.

 Of course, both the Admixture Model and the Linkage Model are simplifications of biological reality.
 This study only addresses the question of which of the two models fits a dataset better.
 It is still an open problem whether either model describes the data appropriately.
 Future work could include goodness-of-fit tests to evaluate whether either model is adequate at all.
 It would also be interesting to compare the performance of different model selection methods, such as cross-validation \citep{anderson2004model}, with the statistical test developed here.